TeamspykBot/TeamspeakBot/doc/develop.md

 Every plugin should be its own file in Bot/Plugins.
 The bot will load all classes which end with "Plugin".
 The file should import `PluginBase` from `Bot.Plugins.Base` and the class should inherit the imported `PluginBase`.
 Further, the class needs to provide a `__init__` method which takes one argument, the `bot_instance` and calls the parents `__init__` method with that argument.
 Also, all your classes which are supposed to get loaded by the teamspeakbot need to end in `Plugin`.
 E.g `HelpPlugin` or `AutoKickPlugin`.

+You can influence the order in which your plugin will receive callbacks by overwriting self.order in inside your plugins init method.
+Plugins will be sorted according to the order, meaning that with a lower order your plugin will get called before plugins with a higher order.
+This is useful if you need to manipulate the event object.
+The default order set in the PluginBase is 0.

 Most minimal plugin setup:

 ```Python